TayssirGh/tsts-git/tsts-git/inst/instructions.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `java (21)` installed locally
-1. Run `./your_git.sh` to run your Git implementation, which is implemented in `src/main/java/Main.java`.
+1. Run `./your_git.sh` to run your service.Git implementation, which is implemented in `src/main/java/Main.java`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.